ThanhPham1987/flatgeobuf-vectordb/README.md

 ![image](https://github.com/user-attachments/assets/8656bc2e-c88e-4c0d-8789-326bb337715b)

 ### Projections
 How can you reduce the high-dimensional vectors to 2D?
 There are tons of great algorithms like tSNE, PCA, UMAP, HUMAP etc. but we can only use algorithms here that respect a particular feature.
-When using tSNE, PCA or HUMAP you assume, that you are working on a full dataset as you are just interested in the relations and similarities between the points.
+When using tSNE, PCA, UMAP or HUMAP you assume, that you are working on a full dataset as you are just interested in the relations and similarities between the points.
 However, as we are working towards a setup where all kinds of queries - so unknown vectors - can occur, the algorithm needs to be agnostic to the relations between the vectors.
-In simple terms: we can only use UMAP or so-called projections.
+In simple terms: we can only use so-called projections.

 What are projections?